 There may be many ways of treating water, but not all of these methods are equally effective or meet every industry's needs equally.
 Being informed is a critical first step.
 This way you can be sure you choose a solution that is right for your home or business.
 Don't take on the ongoing expense and maintenance of a water softener right away just because you need to treat your scale problems.

 For some, a water softener may be the best solution, but it is by no means your only option.
 As we have seen, many other types of water conditioners can have a positive effect on hard water without actually removing the hardness minerals.
 Additionally, some of these conditioners are designed to prevent the accumulation of biofilm.
 In numerous cases, a water conditioner, rather than a water softener, is the perfect solution to address water treatment needs.

-At HydroFLOW USA, we have developed an especially effective means of conditioning water that doesn't require the use of any chemicals or salt.
-All it takes is an easy installation of a unit that is easily build around a pipe.
+At HydroFLOW USA, we have developed an especially effective means of conditioning, water that doesn't require the use of any chemicals or salt.
+All it takes is an easy installation of a unit that is easily built around a pipe.
 This unit has a special transducer that is connected to a ring of ferrites.
 The unit delivers an electrical signal that travels through a plumbing system, regardless of the pipes' material.
 The water flowing through the pipes acts as a conductor to carry the signal.